 Hybrid cloud is a combination of public cloud services and on-premises private cloud — with orchestration and automation between the two.
 Companies can run mission-critical workloads or sensitive applications on the private cloud while using the public cloud for bursting workloads that must scale on demand.
 The goal of hybrid cloud is to create a unified, automated, scalable environment that takes advantage of all that a public cloud infrastructure can provide while still maintaining control over mission-critical data.

-Cloud computing service categories:
+Cloud Computing & Networking service categories:

 Although cloud computing has changed over time, it has been divided into three broad service categories: infrastructure as a service (IaaS), platform as a service (PaaS) and software as a service (SaaS).